Ready to Die: Lawsuits and sample removal

 On March 24, 2006, Bridgeport Music and Westbound Records won a federal lawsuit against Bad Boy Records for copyright infringement, with a jury deciding that Combs and Bad Boy had illegally used samples for the production of the songs "Ready to Die", "Machine Gun Funk", and "Gimme the Loot".
 The jury awarded $4.2 million in punitive and direct damages to the two plaintiffs, and federal judge Todd Campbell enacted an immediate sales ban on the album and tracks in question.
 On appeal, the Sixth Circuit found the damages unconstitutionally high and in violation of due process and remanded the case, at which point Campbell reduced them by $2.8 million; however, the verdict was upheld.
 All versions of the album released since the lawsuit are without the disputed samples.

 Although a fair use issue, Combs and Bad Boy never raised the legal concept of the fair use doctrine in their defense.
 This decision was questioned by some legal experts: Anthony Falzone of the Fair Use Project at Stanford Law School criticized Combs and Bad Boy for not defending the legality of sampling and suggested that they might have refused to raise such a defense because they feared it could later imperil their control over their own music.

 On April 2, 2014, Lee Hutson of the Impressions filed a multimillion-dollar copyright infringement suit against Combs, Bad Boy Records, and the estate of the Notorious B.I.G. for copyright infringement, alleging that his song "Can't Say Enough About Mom" was illegally sampled in the production of the song "The What".
 The case was dismissed.
-The estate countersued in turn, claiming the sample as used was short, adapted, and supplemented, and thus subject to fair use, the legal tactic not pursued previously.
+The estate countersued in turn, claiming the sample as used was short, adapted, and supplemented, and thus subject to fair use; the legal tactic not pursued previously.

 Composition

 Production

-The production on the album was mainly handled by Easy Mo Bee and the Hitmen.
+Ready to Die was mainly produced by Easy Mo Bee and the Hitmen.
 Cheo H. Coker of Rolling Stone depicted the beats as "heavy bottomed and slick, but B.I.G.'s rhymes are the showstoppers.
 The tracks only enhance them, whether it's the live bass driving a menacing undercurrent or [the] use of bluesy guitar and wah-wah feedback" and that the production is used to "push the rapper to new heights."
 The production is mainly sample-based with the samples varying from the percussion of funk tracks to the vocals of hip-hop songs.
 Steve Huey presented some criticism over the beats, stating that the "deliberate beats do get a little samey, but it hardly matters: this is Biggie's show".